luukschipperheyn/significant-content/src/pages/index.md

       platforms are offered an artist talk.

       Just as a significant figure in mathematics can make a difference in a calculation, the content of these creators can make a difference within the framework of a social media platform and reveal medium-specific characteristics of this platform.
 These creators often deploy very clever tactics that make their content work well within the medium they are using.
-By outlining the content and methods of these creators, meanwhile, it unravels how social media platforms work beneath the surface.
+By outlining the content and methods of these creators we unravel how social media platforms work beneath the surface.

       Significant Content was initiated by [Sjef van Beers](http://sjefvanbeers.com) and [Florian van Zandwijk](http://www.florianvanzandwijk.nl/) and is made possible by the Creative Industries Fund NL.